coleifer/peewee/docs/peewee/playhouse.rst

-Since there is a potential for queries from separate transactions to be interleaved, the :py:meth:`~SqliteQueueDatabase.transaction` and :py:meth:`~SqliteQueueDatabase.atomic` methods behave differently on :py:class:`SqliteQueueDatabase`.
-These methods will store up all write queries executed within the wrapped block and deliver them to be executed as a single group, effectively preventing multiple transactions from interacting.
+Since there is a potential for queries from separate transactions to be interleaved, the :py:meth:`~SqliteQueueDatabase.transaction` and :py:meth:`~SqliteQueueDatabase.atomic` methods are disabled on :py:class:`SqliteQueueDatabase`.

 For cases when you wish to temporarily write to the database from a different thread, you can use the :py:meth:`~SqliteQueueDatabase.pause` and